History of transport in China: Civil aviation

 In 1987 China's civil aviation system was operated by the General Administration of Civil Aviation of China (CAAC).
 By 1987 China had more than 229,000 kilometers of domestic air routes and more than 94,000 kilometers of international air routes.
 The more than 9 million passengers and 102,000 tons of freight traffic represented a 40 percent growth over the previous year.
 The air fleet consisted of about 175 aircraft and smaller turboprop transports.
 CAAC had 274 air routes, including 33 international flights to 28 cities in 23 countries, such as Tokyo, Osaka, Nagasaki, New York City, San Francisco, Los Angeles, London, Paris, Frankfurt, East Berlin, Zurich, Moscow, Istanbul, Manila, Bangkok, Singapore, Sydney, and Hong Kong.
 Almost 200 domestic air routes connected such major cities as Beijing, Shanghai, Tianjin, Guangzhou, Hangzhou, Kunming, Chengdu and Xi'an, as well as a number of smaller cities.
 The government had bilateral air service agreements with more than 40 countries and working relations with approximately 386 foreign airline companies.
 CAAC also provided air service for agriculture, forestry, communications, and scientific research.

-The staff of CAAC was estimated at approximately 50,000 in the 1980s.
+The staff of CAAC was estimated at 50,000 in the 1980s.
 The administration operated three training colleges to educate future airline personnel.
 In a bid to improve CAAC's services, more ticket offices were opened in major cities for domestic and international flights.

 In the mid-1980s regional airlines began operations under the general aegis of CAAC.
 Wuhan Airlines, run by the Wuhan municipal authorities, started scheduled passenger flights to Hubei, Hunan, Guangdong, and Sichuan provinces in May 1986.
 Xizang also planned to set up its own airline to fly to Kathmandu and Hong Kong.

 In the 1980s the central government increased its investment in airport construction, and some local governments also granted special funds for such projects.
 Lhasa Airport in Tibet, Jiamusi Airport in Heilongjiang, and Kashgar airport and Yining airports in Xinjiang were expanded, and new airports were under construction in Xi'an, Luoyang and Shenzhen.
 An investment of ¥500 million was planned for expanding runways and building new terminals and other airport facilities.
 In 1986 China had more than ninety civilian airports, of which eight could accommodate Boeing 747s and thirty-two could accommodate Boeing 737s and Tridents.